Student Mental Health Policy

 Crisis/emergency: any situation that puts a person at risk of harming themselves or others.
 This may also include situations that put them at risk of being unable to care for themselves.

 Equity, Diversity, and Inclusion (EDI): EDI is an umbrella term for all the work contributing to equity and inclusion.
-It intersects with and may include various kinds of social justice work, including anti-racism, decolonization, and Reconciliation.
+It intersects with and may include various kinds of social justice work, including anti-racism, decolonization, and reconciliation.

 Flourishing: a state where individuals combine a high level of subjective well-being with an optimal level of psychological and social functioning.